 The LFF was created by Juanita Chacon and Meshach Rhoades to provide a critical network and support for Latinas to reach their highest potential through non-traditional scholarships.
-Rhoades is a CA parent, so she recused herself from review of Torres’s application, but she is delighted with the results.
+Rhoades is a CA parent and trustee, so she recused herself from review of Torres’s application, but she is delighted with the results.

 “The Latinas First Foundation was so impressed with Dani,” says Rhoades.
 “She is a fantastic student-athlete with a bright future, and we are thrilled to be a small part in her story.”

 Torres can thank a CA alumna for helping launch her successful journey to college.
 When she was in Eighth Grade at STRIVE Prep Westwood, her teacher, Meg LaFarge ’07, suggested that she apply to an independent high school.
 She was accepted at more than one school, but chose CA because “from the beginning, the people seemed friendlier.”